Initiatives to prevent

 One of our business materiality themes is to reduce CO2 emissions.
 Accordingly, we have set the following targets:

-● Reduce CO2 emissions from energy sources, such as electricity and gasoline, by 50% (compared to FY2015) by FY2030
+● Reduce CO2 emissions by 63% (compared to FY2015) by FY2030 (targets are Scope 1 and Scope 2)

 In order to achieve the target, we are moving forward with switching to CO2 free electricity, reducing fuel usage, and making our business offices ZEBs (Zero Energy Buildings).
 We have also declared that we will aim to become carbon neutral in FY2050 (targets are Scope 1 and Scope 2).